MJarosz22/Quizzz/docs/agendas/agenda week 3.5.md

 Flags will be reflected in the final grade.

-MERGE REQUESTS: At least one merge request per person every week.
+**MERGE REQUESTS**: At least one merge request per person every week.

-TESTING: some methods are not tested.
+**TESTING**: some methods are not tested.

-SET OUR OWN DEADLINES: we decided the deadline for all the must-haves is this week, all the should-haves next week (we might be done earlier).
+**SET OUR OWN DEADLINES**: we decided the deadline for all the must-haves is this week, all the should-haves next week (we might be done earlier).

-Remark to Joshua: discuss before you replace someone else's code.
+Remark to Joshua: discuss before you replace someone else's code.<br>
 General advice: First give feedback to the person.
 Then let THEM change.

 ### Question round

-- Petra: Picking 20 questions at the beginning of the game.
+- Petra: Picking 20 questions at the beginning of the game.<br>
-- Answer: The way we do it is fine.
+  Answer: The way we do it is fine.

 ## Closing